b-rbmp/cv-gesture-recognition/README.md

 During the validation phase, the model is set to evaluation mode.
 No gradient computations are performed.
 The validation loss is accumulated and averaged.
 If the validation loss does not improve over three consecutive epochs, early stopping is triggered to prevent overfitting.

-## App/game <a name = "app"></a>
+### Output Module

-## Conclusions <a name = "conclusion"></a>
+The output module interprets the recognized gestures and translates them into commands for the Rock-Paper-Scissors game.
+The system determines the winner based on the recognized gestures of the user and the randomly generated gestures of the computer, providing real-time feedback to the user.

-### Challenges
+## Application <a name = "app"></a>

-_(For example: challenges in gesture recognition include variability in lighting conditions, background noise, and differences in individual hand shapes and sizes.
-Robust algorithms and pre-processing steps are necessary to ensure accurate detection and interpretation.)_
+## Evaluation and Results <a name = "evaluation"></a>

 ### Comparison of All Models Without Augmented Data
 The performance of the models without data augmentation was evaluated using accuracy, precision, recall, and F1 score.
 Then nalyzed to understand the baseline capabilities of each architecture.
 The results show a notable difference in performance: